js-cookie/js-cookie-release/README.md

 ## Functions

-#### `Promise bumpJSONFiles(String bumpSpec, Array filePaths)`
+#### `Promise bumpPackageJSON(String bumpSpec, String filePath)`

 Bumps the "version" property from a list of file paths that matches the [JSON](http://json.org/) spec.
-Returns a `Promise` that will resolve once all files have been bumped.

 #### `Promise gitCommit(String message, NodeGitRepository gitRepository)`

-Adds all the changes to the staging area and create a commit to the given repository.
+Add all the changes to the staging area and create a commit to the given repository.
-Returns a `Promise` that will resolve once the commit has been created.

 ## Release Steps